Windscribe/Desktop-App/README.md

 # Windscribe 2.0 Desktop Application
 This repo contains the complete source code for the Windscribe 2.0 app.
-This includes installer, service/helper, backend process and GUI.
+This includes installer, service/helper, and GUI.

 ## Windows
 ### Prerequisites